pierrelasse/pierrelasse/README.md

 ## You can contact me on
   - 💎 Discord: **dcistdreck**

-You can also checkout my gist/s: https://gist.github.com/pierrelasse
+You can also checkout [my gists](https://gist.github.com/pierrelasse/).